 Can a multi-year project be funded partially or entirely at the outset of the project?

-A customer may fund a multi-year project in segments, or in total at project initiation.
+A sponsor may fund a multi-year project in segments, or in total at project initiation.

 Are Volpe costs competitive?